DirkTorre/imdb/README.md

 ## kanban board

-Keeping track of tasks if managed with the VSCode extension Kanban made by Marcel J. Kloubert.
+Keeping track of tasks if managed with the [Kanban extension for VSCode](https://marketplace.visualstudio.com/items?itemName=mkloubert.vscode-kanban) made by Marcel J. Kloubert.

 ## env commands